 The workshops at the Media Architecture Biennale are an interactive, dynamic forum leading up to the conference and exhibition, that offer an opportunity for exchanging ideas, forming communities, sharing knowledge, inspirations, getting in touch, prototyping, and networking.

-The next Media Architecture Biennale – originally planned for the fall of 2020 – will now take place on June 28th – July 2nd, 2021 in Amsterdam and Utrecht, The Netherlands, May/June 2021.
+The next Media Architecture Biennale – originally planned for the fall of 2020 – will now take place on June 28th – July 2nd, 2021 in Amsterdam and Utrecht.
 We welcome workshops in academic research, art, and industry themes.

 - Deadline for submission: 21 February 2020